 What is the goal?

-The goal is to increase student achievement at low-performing schools in California, and to increase the adoption of broadband service by the families of underserved schools.
-Leataata Floyd Elementary School (LFE) is the first elementary school in the state to adopt the program.
+The goal is to increase student achievement at Leataata Floyd Elementary School (LFE) and the adoption of broadband service by the school’s families.
+LFE is the first elementary school in the state to adopt the program.

 Why is this important?

 Leataata Floyd Elementary School is a historically low-performing school with 100% of students living in households that fall below the Federal Poverty Level.
-Many families within the community experience a variety of physical, social, and emotional challenges, making parental engagement in school difficult.
-School2Home helps to provide the infrastructure and support services needed to increase both student achievement and family success, including laptops for every student to use in school and at home, enhanced teacher professional development and training on integration of technology into classroom learning, increased parent engagement and home access to high-speed Internet, student Tech Expert Development, training on computer coding, video game design, and IT essentials, and formation of integrated services teams to provide comprehensive services to support each family’s unique needs.
+School2Home helps to provide the infrastructure and support services needed to increase both student achievement and family success, including laptops for every student to use in school and at home; enhanced teacher professional development and training on integration of technology into instruction; increased parent engagement and home access to high-speed Internet; and student Tech Expert Development.

 How does this improve people’s lives?